sergiodxa/remix-i18next/README.md

 }
 ```

-and use them in your routes:
+And use them in your routes:

 ```tsx
 import { useTranslation } from "react-i18next";